ketka82uk/Baggle/README.md

 <img src="./screenshots/modal.png"/>

 The other thing that was important to me was that users could edit their own information easily and upload their own cover photos.
-I used an embedded edit form, that was toggled by a useState.
+I used an embedded edit form that was toggled by a useState.
 Pressing the 'Edit' button changes editState to true, which then replaces the div in the about section to a editable form, showing the current values which can then be replaced.

 ~~~javascript
 {editState === false ?